rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 nitrites allowed in cured meats by the United States Department of Agriculture (USDA) is 156 parts per million (ppm), and is usually lower than that.
 In contrast, spinach, lettuce, celery, beets, radishes, and carrots can contain up to 1900 ppm!
-As far as I know, no one’s sounding the alarm on these vegetables.
+As far as I know, no one's sounding the alarm on these vegetables.

-And those uncured hot dogs or bacon you’ve been conscientiously paying more for?
+And those uncured hot dogs or bacon you've been conscientiously paying more for?
 Most are processed using celery or beet juice, whose nitrates turn into nitrites when they react with the saliva in your mouth.
 In many cases, they potentially contain more nitrites than traditionally cured meats.

 But please note: Nitrates and nitrites can be toxic when not used at recommended levels.
-That’s why most curing salts are tinted pink-to make sure you don’t confuse them with ordinary table salt.
+That's why most curing salts are tinted pink-to make sure you don't confuse them with ordinary table salt.
 (Do not confuse them with Himalayan pink salt, either.)

-While curing salts might seem like an obscure subject, a growing number of home pit masters-not to mention recent grads of Barbecue University™-have taken to curing and smoking their own bacon, pastrami, jerky, etc.
+While curing salts might seem like an obscure subject, a growing number of home pit masters-not to mention recent grads of Barbecue University(TM)-have taken to curing and smoking their own bacon, pastrami, jerky, etc.

 Interested?
 I thought so.

-So here’s a guide to the various curing salts and what you use them for.
+So here's a guide to the various curing salts and what you use them for.

 Prague Powder No 1
 ------------------